-If your appeal is approved, we will reinstate your financial aid for the following terms.
+If your appeal is approved, we will reinstate your financial aid for the term of the appeal.
 You will receive a formal notice of the conditions of your reinstatement and will be placed on a Probation Status.
 In order to remain eligible for aid, you will need to meet SAP standards for the next term you enroll in at Cal State East Bay or meet the conditions of your reinstatement during your probation.
 Failure to do so will result in a loss of aid eligibility for future terms.

 All decisions by the Appeals Committee are final.
 If your appeal is denied, your aid will stay in a Suspended Status.
 After you have demonstrated Satisfactory Academic Progress, you can re-appeal to have your aid reinstated.